gabivaleriano/explaining_healthdata/README.md

 ## Notebook: experiments_footprints.ipynb

-Contains some experiments were we generate footprints considering different levels of instance hardness.
+Contains some experiments where we generate footprints considering different levels of instance hardness.

 ## .csv files
 Contains the data used in our work.